phama2/WALA/gettingStartedWithDocker.md

 ```
 $ docker run [OPTIONS] IMAGE[:TAG|@DIGEST] [COMMAND] [ARG...]
 ```
 There are many different flags you can put in the options sections.
+I'll only go through a few that were relevant to my experiences.
 Background Mode:
 -d - runs in detached mode like previously stated below.
 If not specified, deafultly runs in foreground
 Foreground Mode: